 - This is a fast-track program to be completed in 16 months of continuous study.
-The program includes 2 semesters of online and face-to-face labs followed by 2 semesters of placement.
+The program includes 2 semesters of online lectures and in-person labs, followed by 2 semesters of clinical placements.

 - The program will allow students to participate in two 12-week semesters of clinical training and meet the competencies outlined in the Sonography Canada National Competency Profile (NCP).

 Diagnostic cardiac sonographers operate ultrasound equipment and use non-invasive cardiovascular technology equipment to assist in the diagnosis and treatment of patients with heart and blood vessel conditions.
 They perform echocardiograms, or ultrasound imaging, to evaluate different aspects of the heart such as chamber size, valve function, and blood flow and to produce and record images of the cardiac system.
 While diagnostic cardiac sonographers do not diagnose patients, they work with physicians in doing so, and may assist in other diagnostic procedures.

 Graduates of this continuous 16-month certificate program may work in hospitals, medical offices, private clinics, and independent cardiac testing centres.

 Applicants must possess post-secondary credentials such as a college diploma, advanced diploma, or degree from a medical or health-related discipline with successful completion of a minimum of 2 courses in Human Anatomy and Physiology and 2 healthcare-related courses (Ex: Patient Care, Ethics, Medical Research, etc.)